Atelectasis is a collapse of the air sacs in the lungs. It may occur in part or all of the lung. It can make breathing difficult.

 Atelectasis is caused by:

-- Compression or blockage of the airway, such as by a foreign body, tumor, scarring, or mucous plug
+- A blocked airway, such as from a foreign body, mucus plug, or tumor

-- Reduced amount of surfactant, a liquid that keeps the lungs expanded
+- Reduced surfactant—a fluid that keeps the lungs expanded

 - Mild fever